AlexandreH13/cs_fd_mleng/README.md

 ### Training

 To train the model, you need to run the `train.py` script inside the `src/model` folder.
-The model training is **parametrized** by the `train_params.yaml` file in order to facilitate the experimenting process.
+The model training is **parameterized** by the `train_params.yaml` file in order to facilitate the experimenting process for data scientists.
 For our purpose, the training is divided for each **state**.
 In that sense, the main parameters are:

 - Model: The model to be used.
 Currently, the model is **Logistic Regression**.
 - State_Name: The name of the state.